Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Last quarter we walked into a 60-bed residential program in the Pacific Northwest two weeks before their triennial.
-Leadership had a copy of the Comprehensive Accreditation Manual for Behavioral Health Care and Human Services (CAMBHC) on a shelf.
+Last quarter our team walked into a 60-bed residential program in the Pacific Northwest, two weeks before their triennial.
+The executive director had a copy of CAMBHC on a shelf.
 Spine uncracked.
 The Care, Treatment, and Services (CTS) chapter had been printed from the internet in 2021 and never refreshed.
-That is the gap that hurts accreditations.
+That is the gap that costs accreditations.

-The Joint Commission updates standards on a rolling basis through its Prepublication Standards and R3 Reports.
-If your compliance team is not pulling the E-dition monthly and reconciling against your policies, you are surveying against a manual that no longer exists.
-CMS deemed status for behavioral health under 42 CFR 441 and 42 CFR 482 depends on you actually meeting the current version, not the one you bought.
+The Joint Commission updates standards on a rolling basis through Prepublication Standards and R3 Reports.
+If your compliance lead is not pulling the E-dition monthly and reconciling against your policies, your team is surveying against a manual that no longer exists.
+CMS deemed status for behavioral health under 42 CFR 441 and 42 CFR 482 depends on operators actually meeting the current version, not the version they bought.
+Surveyors trace patients through every chapter in a single tracer.
+Your documentation needs to do the same.

 Where Operators Actually Get Cited